caiobberiba/caiobberiba/README.md

 ---

-_“Quality isn’t a checklist.
+_Quality isn’t a checklist.
 It’s a habit.
-It’s how I work.”_
+It’s how I work._